top of page

 Look at your ride through a positive lens

 Remember, horses are extremely sensitive creatures, they can sense when we feel off.
-So it is important to put our best foot forward for them, even if we are feeling off inside.
+So it is important to put our best foot forward for them, even if we are feeling upset inside.

 When things start going ary, don't let yourself get sucked into feeling disappointed or upset.
 Instead, think positively.
-Be thankful for the time you get to spend with your horse.
 It can be helpful to stay curious about why things are not going to plan.
-Try to use the experience to learn more about your horse and your own riding instead of thinking of it as merely a setback.
+Try to use the experience to learn more about your horse and your riding instead of thinking of it as merely a setback.

-When you just can't get something right, sometimes it is better to move on and give it a try the next day.
-Even though it can tempting to try to "push through it" and make it happen, this is bound to leave you and your horse feeling frustrated and unmotivated.
-Going back to an easier task will help keep you and your horse fresh, feeling good, and ending on a good note.
+When you can't get something right, it is often better to move on and give it a try the next day.
+Even though trying to "push through it" and make it happen can be tempting, this is bound to leave you and your horse feeling frustrated and unmotivated.

 Woman cantering a horse